gmcn/ulster_residential/wp-content/plugins/wp-cerber/readme.txt

 Nope.
 This hard task cannot be done by using a plugin.
 That may be done by using special hardware from your hosting provider.

-= What is the goal of Citadel mode? =
+= What is the goal of the Citadel mode? =

 Citadel mode is intended to block massive bot (botnet) attacks and also a slow brute force attack.
-The last type of attack has a large range of intruder IPs with a small number of attempts to login per each.
+The last type of attack has a large range of intruder IPs with a small number of attempts to log in per each.

-= How to turn off Citadel mode completely? =
+= How to turn off the Citadel mode completely? =

 Set Threshold fields to 0 or leave them empty.